framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 ### public function onApplicationStart()

 Part of the standard CFML lifecycle, this method is called automatically by the CFML engine at application startup.
-You should not override this (even tho' it is `public`).
+You should not override this nor call it (even tho' it is `public`).
 Use `setupApplication()` to perform application-specific initialization.

 If you override this method, you **must** call `super.onApplicationStart()` or FW/1 will fail to work correctly.